 But the most important thing to do with all these documents is to use them and all information they contain to conduct your Due Diligence.
 It is essential!

-The Centre has a free online course to help you do you Due Diligence.
+We have a free online course to help you do you Due Diligence.
 Click here to access.